 An operating budget was adopted and maintained by the governing board for the District pursuant to the requirements of Florida Statutes.
 The budget is adopted on a basis consistent with generally accepted accounting principles.
 The legal level of budgetary control, the level at which expenditures may not exceed budget, is in the aggregate.
 Any budget amendments that increase the aggregate budgeted appropriations must be approved by the Board of Supervisors.
-Actual general fund expenditures for the fiscal year ended September 30, 2016 did not exceed appropriations.
+The general fund budget for the fiscal year ended September 30, 2017 was amended to increase revenues by \$3,985, appropriations by \$25,492, and use of fund balance by \$21,507.
+Actual general fund expenditures did not exceed appropriations for the fiscal year ended September 30, 2017.